warmana/cloudant-docs-fork/source/includes/api/_cloudant_query.md

 The Mango language is expressed as a JSON object describing documents of interest.
 Within this structure, you can apply conditional logic using specially named fields.

-<aside class="notice">While the Mango language has some similarities with MongoDB query documents,
-these arise from a similarity of purpose and do not necessarily extend to commonality of function or result.</aside>
+While the Mango language has some similarities with MongoDB query documents, these arise from a similarity of purpose and do not necessarily extend to commonality of function or result.

 #### Selector basics